janbrus/ssb-api-python-examples/README.md

 2. **API for ready-made datasets**: This API provides access to 200 datasets with fixed URLs.
 This API will be discontinued.
 3. **REST API for statistical classifications and code lists**: This API provides access to statistical classifications and code lists.

 In October 2025 Statistics Norway released a version 2 of the PxWebApi.
 This API supports http GET URLs.
+See [README](PxWebApi2/)

 ## Examples using CSV from the [API for Readymade datasets](https://data.ssb.no/api/v0/dataset/?lang=en)

-- [Basic](eks1_doi_csv1-en.ipynb) a very basic example on Index of retail sales.
 - [Economic trends](kt-csv-nor.ipynb) Import a readymade CSV dataset, Main Economic Forecasts, to Pandas.
 Shows basic plots using Pandas plot and Plotly Express.

 ## Examples using http POST to query [PxWebApi](https://www.ssb.no/en/omssb/tjenester-og-verktoy/api/px-api)